strong-type-systems/libregraphicsmeeting/current/2025/news/2025-05-09_0001-call-for-acts-for-the-closing-night-party.md

 lead: "<s>Saturday, May 31st: After the conference program, we have a venue but not a line-up.
 Yet!</s>"
 ---

-*UPDATE* **we don't have a venue anymore!** I was very late to request Desi from the beginning and we had a miscommunication.
-Today (May, 21th) they pulled back.
+*UPDATE:* **We don’t have a venue anymore!
+I was very late requesting Desi from the beginning, and we had a miscommunication.
+Today (May 21st), they pulled back.
 The line-up was coming together, thus, this call can be regarded a success.
 If we can put up a closing night party, it will be published here.